 Working 70 hours a week may feel normal to you, but is it really who you are naturally—or merely a recipe for burnout?
 Bilton offers these behavioural signals as indications that authenticity is lacking:

 - Are we a tyrant at work and yet a sociable pleasant person elsewhere?

-- Do we have a segmented world view where business is dog-eat-dog, and behaviour we would never dream of in a social settling, is tolerated or even advocated at work?
+- Do we have a segmented world view where business is dog-eat-dog, and behaviour we would never dream of in a social setting, is tolerated or even advocated at work?

 - He also believes that a healthy dose of self-awareness is required, balanced with listening to the people in our lives who can recognise both the authentic and the artificial in our actions.